The WDN encourages experienced stations to become one of our Net Control Stations!

 We would like to thank Doug K7KY and Mindy W7ZAP and all the ops from the ORCA Net for training and developing the many conventions and skills we use here.
 Please check out the ORCA Net at this time (0330 ZULU) and frequency every Tuesday night!

 We also encourage any and all ops who wish to provide fills, test modes, macros, etc., to hold this frequency after the net.
-Hopefully this time and place on the band will become a known ‘watering hole’ for all digital ops.
+This time and place on the band have become a known ‘watering hole’ for all digital ops.
+The more we use it, the better.

-Thanks from the WDN team and good evening from Sonoma County, California!
+Thanks from the WDN team and good evening from Siskiyou County, California!

 < <MYCALL> SK dit dit.